foleydavid/hangmanGame/README.md

 # hangmanGame
-Uses a common phrase from a file with a list of common phrases
+Finds a movie name from a text list and plays a game of hangman with the user